 Getting to the Zero Calorie Sweetness

-We love to know everything about sweeteners, and we know some folks are more curious than others, if you’re like us and want to know a little more about the history and science of EverSweet™ zero calorie sweetener, this page is for you.
+We love to know everything about sweeteners, and we know some folks are more curious than others, if you’re like us and want to know a little more about the history and science of EverSweet™ stevia sweetener, this page is for you.

 For thousands of years, humans have carefully selected baker’s and brewer’s yeast types that work best to produce alcohol, aromas and flavors.
 More recently, scientists have learned how biotechnology can utilize fermentation to produce other important products, including vitamins and life-saving medicines.1

 What is specially crafted yeast?

 For nearly four decades, scientists have been introducing different genes into yeast.2 Cargill used this same proven approach to develop our yeast which produces sweet steviol glycosides.